Non-Unitarity at DUNE and T2HK with Charged and Neutral Current Measurements: Experimental and Simulation details

 Throughout the analysis, we have fixed the true values or the best fit values of the neutrino oscillation parameters as given in \cite{Esteban:2018azc} unless stated.
 We fix the true values of the solar and the reactor mixing angles at $\theta_{12}=33.82^{\circ}$ and $\theta_{13}=8.61^{\circ}$ respectively.
-Assumed true value of the atmospheric mixing angle is $\theta_{23}=49.7^{\circ}$.
+The assumed true value of the atmospheric mixing angle is $\theta_{23}=49.7^{\circ}$.
 The true value of the leptonic CP phase is fixed at $\delta_{cp}=217^{0}$.
 The mass square differences considered in this work are $\Delta m^2_{21}=7.39\times 10^{-5}$ eV$^2$ and $\Delta m^2_{31}=2.525\times 10^{-3}$ eV$^2$ respectively.
-The $3\sigma$ bounds on the NU parameters are taken from the neutrino experiments only and can be found at \cite{Escrihuela:2016ube}.
-We have prepared a non unitarity code for this work which is consistent with MonteCUBES's \cite{Blennow:2009pk} non unitarity engine.
-The results presented in this work are generated by incorporating our non-unitarity code with GLoBES \cite{Huber:2007ji,Huber:2004ka}.
+The 95$\%$ CL bounds on the NU parameters are taken from the neutrino experiments only and can be found at \cite{Blennow:2016jkn}.
+We have prepared a NU code for this work which provides results consistent with the MonteCUBES \cite{Blennow:2009pk} NU engine.
+The results presented in this work are generated by incorporating our NU code with GLoBES \cite{Huber:2007ji,Huber:2004ka}.